ocf/ocfweb/ocfweb/docs/docs/staff/procedures/accounts/renaming.md

 #### Note
-When using the OCF web interface the user will see the old account as a drop-down option, however user cannot use the old accoun as it is sorried.
+When using the OCF web interface the user will see the old account as a drop-down option, however the user cannot use the old account, as it is sorried.